-When information cannot be verified by a third party or by review of documents, family members will be required to submit self-certifications attesting to the accuracy of the information they have provided to MHA.
+When information cannot be verified by a third party or by review of documents, family members will be required to submit self-certifications attesting to the accuracy of the information they have provided to the PHA.

-MHA may require a family to certify that a family member does not receive a particular type of income or benefit.
+The PHA may require a family to certify that a family member does not receive a particular type of income or benefit.

-The self-certification must be made in a format acceptable to MHA and must be signed by the family member whose information or status is being verified.
-All self-certifications must be signed in the presence of an MHA representative or MHA notary public.
+The self-certification must be made in a format acceptable to the PHA and must be signed by the family member whose information or status is being verified.

+All self-certifications will include the following language: